Magdiel98/photo-portfolio-git-pratica/photo-portfolio-master/.github/issue_template.md

 ## Pre create issue

-- [ ] Read the guidelines
+- [] Read the guidelines
-- [ ] Test in all browsers
+- [] Test in all browsers
-- [ ] ...
+- [] ...

 ## Description

-Add here all the descriptions that you think it will be useful and valuable to this issue.
+Add here all the descriptions that you think it will be useful and valueble to this issue.

 ## Screenshots

-Add screenshots case needes, otherwise delete this section.
+Add screenshots case needed, otherwise delete this section.